AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

    a single operation. <br>

    **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they are able to delete a donor.

-   This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
+   **Feature Flaw**: This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
 Therefore, we have intentionally made deleting a donor and their donation records difficult.<br>

-   **Rationality for the Enhancement**: However, some PE-D testers have expressed that the current process is fairly time-consuming.
-As such, if real users express a similar sentiment too, we will introduce this new feature. <br><br>
+   **Proposed Change**: We can add an optional flag in the delete command that allows users to remove all donation records linked to the donor.
+Users are still able to preserve records by default, if desired.

+   **Expected Behaviour**: When a user runs `delete 3 --all`, the system prompts for user confirmation and then deletes the donor along with all associated donation records if the user were to provide confirmation. <br><br>

 2. **Enhancement**: Update the `list` command to display both the donor list and the donation record list. <br>